 Since we cannot do optimisation of the whole by doing optimisation of the parts, would mean that only Benchmarking done on the whole company in comparison with another company have value.
 But then of course, the only solution to close that gap would be to act systemically and solve the root causes to the problems, which would be the same regardless if Benchmarking had been done or not.

 Since Toyota is acting systemically and has been in the forefront for success, they do certainly not need to benchmark.

 Benchmarking many times first excludes a part or layer from the system and measures it, and then tries to close the gap between current performance and the wanted performance, in most cases changing another part of the system, like processes.
 This is a double fault from a complexity theory perspective since both are done on the parts of the system, which clearly shows the ease for failure when not acting systemically.

-In our Prefilled Root Cause Analysis Map for the normal silo organisation, the implementation after the benchmark step has been done can look like this, showing some examples with sub-optimising areas; 1) Improvement cycles with PDCA and DMAIC techniques, will make changes of the processes of the organisation, in the same area as a silo organisation normally has one of its pain points.
+In Our Prefilled Root Cause Analysis Map – for organisations, ver.
+0_99 for the normal silo organisation, the implementation after the benchmark step has been done can look like this, showing some examples with sub-optimising areas; 1) Improvement cycles with PDCA and DMAIC techniques, will make changes of the processes of the organisation, in the same area as a silo organisation normally has one of its pain points.
 2) People changes can be regarding culture, values, mindset, behaviour, etc. and is emerging over time and very far from the root causes.

 Fairly easy judgement again.